What you'll receive

 Completing the application form

-When applications open, you'll only need to submit one application form to be considered for all scholarships under the scheme.
+You only need to submit one application form to be considered for all scholarships under the scheme.
 Make sure you follow the instructions to supply all relevant supporting documents by the closing date.

 What happens next?